Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Deep Convection

 \section{Deep Convection}

 In ARP-GEM1, the entrainment formulation of the deep convection scheme is based on \citet{bechtold-2008} and \cite{ecmwf-2009}.
 The entrainment depends on relative humidity and a vertical scaling function based on the ratio of saturation specific humidity at the considered height to that at cloud base.
-In the triggering, the test parcel updraft entrainment also depends on saturation specific humidity but is normalized by saturation specific humidity at the surface rather than at cloud base \citep{ecmwf-2009}.
+In the triggering scheme, the test parcel updraft entrainment also depends on saturation specific humidity but is normalized by saturation specific humidity at the surface rather than at cloud base \citep{ecmwf-2009}.

-To avoid such an ad hoc term in ARP-GEM2, we use in the triggering the original formulation of \citet{jakob-2003} i.e., with an entrainment rate depending on $c_e/z$, with $c_e = 0.55$ and bounded to a minimum value $\varepsilon_{\mathrm{min}}$ (set to zero in this model version).
+To avoid such an ad hoc term in ARP-GEM2, we use in the triggering scheme the original formulation of \citet{jakob-2003} i.e., with an entrainment rate equal to $c_e/z$, with $c_e = 0.55$ and bounded to a minimum value $\varepsilon_{\mathrm{min}}$ (set to zero in this model version).
 Note that the \citet{bechtold-2008} formulation remains in use for the final convective updraft.
 We have also implemented an optional entrainment parameterization consistent with that of the shallow convection scheme (depending on buoyancy over the square of vertical velocity) that can be used alternatively.

+Additionally, the intensity of convection at cloud base is decreased by increasing the multiplicative mass-flux closure coefficient, $k_{\mathrm{cv}}$, from 1.35 to 2 (see GS25).
+Finally, the deep convection autoconversion rate coefficient, $c_{00}$, is reduced to 1.$\cdot$10$^{-3}$s$^{-1}$.